 It is not envisaged that our assets will significantly change over the life of this plan.
-However some assumptions can be made with regards to our IT hardware as SG operates a 3-year refresh cycle which falls within the 17/18 financial year.
-No assumptions have been made within our existing financial profile within this plan, however it is our intention to complete a full desktop refresh during the year and this is now forecast to be spent in the current financial year.
-Any refresh will also have an impact on our depreciation/asset write-off forecasts and will need to be considered.
+However some assumptions can be made with regards to our IT hardware as SG operates a 3-year refresh cycle which, whilst funded within the 17/18 financial year, it has increased our costs in 18/19 and once finalised, the impact on our depreciation/asset write-off forecasts and will need to be adjusted accordingly.

 Other than IT related assets, the primary liability FSS has relates to the Local Government Pension Scheme that was transferred from FSA as part of the financial settlement between FSA and SG.
-As at the end of March 2017, this liability was approximately £11.1 million.
+As at the end of March 2018, this liability was approximately £9.9 million.
 Whilst this liability is underwritten by HM Treasury, consideration should be given as to how FSS can seek to reduce the pension deficit in a targeted way, in line with any actuarial assumptions, in order to mitigate any potential longer term impact on the organisation.

-Our cash reserve was £2.1 million as at the end of March 2017.
+Our cash reserve was £2.1 million as at the end of March 2018.
 A plan is in place to ensure cash drawdowns are more targeted based on need, rather than simply drawing down our full cash allocation each year.
 This will still allow us to end each year with a positive cash balance at the end of March each year.